Pakistan Atomic Energy Commission: Management

-The PAEC's corporate team are constitutionally bound to meet not less than four times every year for the execution of development projects involving nuclear power stations and the generation of electric power.
-Muhammad Naeem is the current chairman of the PAEC, appointed to the office since 2015.
-The PAEC retains its autonomous corporate management and comes under the structure of the National Command Authority.
+The PAEC's management are constitutionally bound to meet not less than four times every year for the execution of development projects involving nuclear power stations and the generation of electric power.
+The PAEC retains its autonomous management structure under the National Command Authority.
 The amendments carried out in 2010, the National Command Authority is now placed again under the Prime Minister of Pakistan.
 The Chairman directly reports to the Prime Minister's Secretariat for its policy making and confirmation issues.

+Spin-off's

+Since 1990, the PAEC has spun off multiple organization, some being partial subsidiaries or where PAEC had minority interests in past.